VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 ROS2 Galactic Installation
 """"

-To use the software, first install ROS2 Galactic by running these commands as shown:
+To use the software, first install ROS2 Galactic on your Ubuntu 20.04 desktop environment running in the VirtualBox by running these commands:

 .. code-block:: console